 3. Options are available

 Suppose you are writing blogs on a particular product.
 What if the competitor of this product opts for the same method?
-In other words, it is possible that a narrowly-focused blog is rewritten by the competitors to get traffic and maybe some other bloggers come up with more interesting way for the same topic as of yours.
+In other words, it is possible that a narrowly-focused blog is rewritten by the competitors to get traffic, and maybe some other bloggers come up with more interesting ways for the same topic as yours.

 In such a situation, your replacement is available in the market and the company that has hired you as a freelancer or a regular blogger may consider it.
 If you run your individual blog and stick to the same topic every time, chances are fair that your readers switch to other similar blogs.